Sankarshan-Mudkavi/tcfraser.github.io/_posts/2014-01-02-introducing-poole.md

 ### Download

 Poole is developed on and hosted with GitHub.
-Head to the <a href="https://github.com/poole/poole">GitHub repository</a> for downloads, bug reports, and features requests.
+Head to the [GitHub repository](https://github.com/poole/poole) for downloads, bug reports, and features requests.

 Thanks!